ouya/docs/marmalade.md

 * Note: If you have Visual Studio set to launch 'As Administrator', Marmalade won't be able to auto-launch Visual Studio.

-* Note: Marmalade requires Android NDK 10 or beeter.
+* Note: Marmalade requires Android NDK 10 or better.

 * Note: Marmalade requires JDK7 or better.